-- e.
-NOT a Cloverbud eligible project. - f.
+- h.
+NOT a Cloverbud eligible project. - i.
 The following classes require documentation: 894, 895 and 897-913.
-Read class description carefully. - g.
+Read class description carefully. - j.
 Write the member's name, county, and class number on the front of the sheet, folder, or notebook of documentation.
 Attach documentation to item with a safety pin or binder clip.